artifig/aipip/README.md

 - Integration tests verify the interaction with live provider APIs.
 - They are marked with the `integration` marker (configured in `pyproject.toml`).
 - **Prerequisites:** Requires valid API keys for the providers being tested.
-These keys should be stored in a `.env` file in the project root (and this file should be in `.gitignore`) or exported as environment variables (e.g., `OPENAI_API_KEY`, `GOOGLE_API_KEY`, `ANTHROPIC_API_KEY`).
+These keys should be stored in a `.env` file in the project root (and this file should be in `.gitignore`) or exported as environment variables (e.g., `ANTHROPIC_API_KEY`, `GOOGLE_API_KEY`, `OPENAI_API_KEY`).
 The tests load the `.env` file automatically and will skip if the required key for a specific provider test is not found.
 - **Cost & Time:** Be aware that running these tests incurs API costs and takes longer than unit tests.
 - **Purpose:** Verify connectivity, authentication, and basic request/response compatibility with the live APIs.

 ## Handling Upstream API Changes

-This library relies on the official Python SDKs provided by the respective AI vendors (e.g., `openai`, `google-generativeai`, `anthropic`).
+This library relies on the official Python SDKs provided by the respective AI vendors (e.g., `anthropic`, `google-generativeai`, `openai`).
 Changes to these upstream SDKs or their underlying APIs can impact `aipip`.

 **Strategy:**

 1.  **Dependency Management:** We specify version ranges for provider SDKs in `pyproject.toml` (e.g., `openai>=1.0,<2.0`) to prevent automatically pulling in potentially breaking major version updates.
 Minor/patch updates from providers will be tested before updating the lower bound.
 2.  **Interface Stability:** The core `TextProviderInterface` aims for stability.
 Common parameters are defined explicitly.
 Provider-specific parameters are handled via `**kwargs` passed directly to the client implementation, allowing flexibility without constant interface changes.
-3.  **Client Implementation Responsibility:** Each concrete client class (e.g., `OpenAIClient`) is responsible for adapting to changes in its specific upstream SDK.
+3.  **Client Implementation Responsibility:** Each concrete client class (e.g., `AnthropicClient`, `GoogleClient`, `OpenAIClient`) is responsible for adapting to changes in its specific upstream SDK.
 This involves updating:
     *   Parameter mapping (from interface calls to SDK calls).
     *   Method calls to the SDK.
     *   Response parsing.